the-noob-of-northrose/base16-shell/README.md

 [ -n "$PS1" ] && \
     [ -s "$BASE16_SHELL/profile_helper.sh" ] && \
         source "$BASE16_SHELL/profile_helper.sh"

-base16_default
 ```

 #### If you're using ZSH + plug

-You won't need to do the `git clone` above.
+You won't need to do the `git clone` in the Installation section.
-Add the below commands to your `~/.zshrc` instead.
+Add the following commands to your `~/.zshrc` instead:
-(This will likely work for other plugin managers too).

 ```
 # before `zplug load`
 zplug chriskempson/base16-shell, from:github

-# after `zplug load`
-base16_materia
 ```

 ### Fish